Madison Keys: Early life and background

-Junior career
+Career

+Juniors

 When Keys was 12 years old, she went 23–2 in her girls 12s matches, including a perfect 19–0 in 2007.
 Her most notable title was a victory at the 12-and-under Junior Orange Bowl.
 At the age of 13, Keys began competing in 18-and-under ITF events.
 In January 2009, she won the Copa del Café, a high-level Grade 1 tournament in Costa Rica, to become the first American winner of the girls' event in its 26-year history.
 Later that year, her coach John Evert remarked that, "She's got weapons at a very young age.
 Most of the top players in the world have weapons, but it takes some time to develop them.
 Madison at the age of 14 can hit her serve or her forehand as big as most of the girls, and some of the top girls, on the pro tour."

 As a 15-year-old, Keys played in just five ITF Junior Circuit events, instead opting to play in eight ITF Pro Circuit events over the same period.
 Her best result that year was winning both the singles and doubles titles at the Grade B1 Pan American Closed ITF Championships, which is the highest level of regional tournament on the junior tour.
 After the 2011 US Open, Keys moved to the pro tour full-time.
 She was ranked No. 16 in the ITF junior rankings at the time, a personal best.
 At this stage of her career, she was already 5' 10", serving at 115 mph, and could hit strong forehand and backhand winners.